 Reforms could make cities work

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday April 9, 1998
+by Phil Burgess, Unabridged from the Rocky Mountain News, April 9, 1998

 Talk to anyone about cities and the conversation quickly moves to negatives — to issues like crime and violence, traffic congestion, schools that don’t work, poverty, decay, racial tensions and divisions, out-of-control taxing and spending and, too often, out-of-control police and self-serving politicians.